Open-Source-Compliance/package-analysis/analysed-packages/README.md

 The structure of the directory is quite straightforward.
 There will be one directory per analysed package.
 The names of the directories are the same as the package names at the respective forge like Github or Sourceforge or any other.

 Within the package directories there will be the following artifacts:
-* Readme providing meta data of the package, like download location and if necessary comments and explantions about done curations
+* Readme providing meta data of the package, like download location and if necessary comments and explanations about done curations
-* SPDX tag value files, these files contain the identified and concluded licenses (the concluded licenses reflect the done curations if curations were done.
+* SPDX tag value files, these files contain the identified and concluded licenses (the concluded licenses reflect the done curations if curations were done).
 There will be also comments about the curations in order to provide transparency why the specific curation was performed.
 * Disclosure document, this documents aggregates all the concluded licenses, copyright notices and if necessary acknowledgments.
 These files are ready to use documents for being integrated in a so called "OSS disclosure document", which will be handed over to users of software incorporating the respective package.
 It is a simple text file.

 ## Improving the Arifacts